linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 02 Determinants of Interest Rates.md

 The interest rates actually observed in financial markets.

-of the 1990s, and fell back to and was even below 4 percent in the early and late 2000s.
+Nominal interest rates were relatively high in the 1980s, peaked in the early 1990s, and fell back to and was even below 4 percent in the early and late 2000s.
 As we discuss in detail in Chapter 4, in 2008 through 2016, the Federal Reserve lowered interest rates to historic lows as it took steps to stimulate the U.S. economy (which was suffering from its worst recession since the Great Depression).

 This chapter examines factors that drive the level of current and future interest rates, as well as the link between interest rates and the time value of money.
 Sections 1 through 5 (as listed in the Learning Goals for this chapter) generally deal with the levels of interest rates, while Sections 6 through 8 are more concerned with differences among various interest rates.
 Finally, Section 9 demonstrates how interest rates affect the value of financial securities by reviewing time value of money concepts.

-# LOANABLEFUNDSTHEORY
+# LOANABLE FUNDS THEORY

 Interest rates play a major part in the determination of the value of financial instruments.
 For example, in June 2013 the Federal Reserve announced that it expected to be able to reduce its efforts to support the U.S. economy as it recovered from the financial crisis of